Christine Holgate

-Christine Holgate (born 1963/1964) is a British-Australian business executive who is the chief executive of Team Global Express having held similar roles at Australia Post and Blackmores.
-She is also a board member of the Collingwood Football Club.
+Christine Holgate (born 1963/1964) is a British-Australian business executive who is the chief executive of Team Global Express, having held similar roles at Australia Post and Blackmores.
+She was the first woman to be named as the "CEO of the Year" by CEO Magazine, in 2015.

-She is also an inaugural chair of the board of the Australia-ASEAN Council.
-She was one of only 20 business leaders invited to the 2014 G20 Brisbane summit.
-She is also the first woman awarded the "CEO of the Year" by CEO Magazine.
-In 2015, Holgate was ranked in the top “100 Women of Influence” by the Australian Financial Review.
+She came to media attention in 2020, while at Australia Post, for having purchased Cartier watches for senior management executives.
+After being grilled by a Senate committee and being pressured into resigning by prime minister of Australia Scott Morrison, an independent investigation later reported that she had done nothing wrong.

 Early life and education

-Holgate grew up with her four siblings, in Cheshire, England.
+Christine Holgate was born in 1964 or 1965 in England.
+She grew up with her four siblings, in Cheshire, England.
 Holgate's father was an entrepreneur and ran a construction company.
 From when she was young, her father insisted that she run “little businesses” to earn her pocket money.
 When Holgate was 15, she cleaned windows with a friend and had a van selling ice–creams.

 By the time Holgate turned 18 in 1982, she left Cheshire for London.
 In London, Holgate met Florence Knight, who financially supported her to pursue a business degree at the University of North London.
 Holgate has three post-graduate diplomas in management, marketing, and purchasing and supply.
 She gained her diploma in management in 1986 and completed her Master of Business Administration degree in 1991.

 Career

 Early career

-Holgate first worked as postie for the Christmas season when she was 18.
+Holgate first worked as postwoman for the Christmas season when she was 18.
 After graduating from university, she worked for Allied Healthcare and BBC News.
 In 1988, she joined the telecommunication company Cable & Wireless and started her international career.
 During her 12 years at Cable & Wireless, Holgate directed the company’s marketing department, and conducted projects across Caribbean, Europe and Hong Kong.
 In 2000, Holgate joined J.P.
 Morgan as the "Managing Director of Marketing" of its European subsidiary.
 She was the only woman in J.P.
 Morgan's executive team in Europe during her incumbent period.
 Holgate worked for J.P.
 Morgan for 18 months before joining telecommunications company Energis in May 2001, as the Group Director of Strategy and Marketing.
 Her job was to lead the Energis strategy and planning teams in Europe, and monitor its marketing activities.

 In November 2002, Holgate received a job invitation from David Thodey, the group managing director of Telstra Mobiles, and became the marketing director.
 While she continued to lead its marketing team, Holgate's role was expanded into building Telstra's business sales and managing the operations of its channels.